My Products

 Available in Classic and VPC

-My Products menu can manage multiple APIs by grouping them into a product, define REST API as well as related resources and methods, and set its authentication method.
-It can post API and identify user applications or limit usage amount with the API key using the product.
+My Products menu can manage multiple APIs by grouping them into a product, define REST APIs as well as related resources and methods, and set its authentication method.
+It can post APIs and identify user applications or limit usage with the API key that uses the product.

-The basics of My Products menu for using API Gateway are as follows.
+The basic description of the My Products menu for using API Gateway is as follows:

 apigw-myproducts-screen_ko